 Webhooks

-Webhooks let you receive real-time notifications when crawl events occur.
-Instead of polling the API, Mulberry pushes events to your endpoint.
+Receive real-time notifications when crawl events occur.
+Instead of polling the API, Mulberry pushes events directly to your endpoint.

 Creating a Webhook Endpoint